Arbitraging Narrow Bracketers: Acknowledgements

-As we discussed in Section \ref{sec:framework}, we need an identification assumption, which in our case implies that $m_{LOW} \neq m_{BROAD}$.
-If they are equal, we cannot rule out linear (population) preferences: that participants are as willing to do 15 additional sequences on top of 0 sequences, as they are to do them on top of 15 sequences.
+As we discussed in Section \ref{sec:framework}, we can cannot always identify bracketing (that is, distinguish narrow from broad bracketing).
+In the case of our experiment, we need that $m_{MONEY/LOW} \neq m_{NONE}$: if $m_{MONEY/LOW} = m_{NONE}$, then choices are consistent with linear preferences, so that we will either fail to reject both narrow and broad bracketing or reject both simultaneously.
+This will happen if participants are as willing to do 15 additional sequences on top of 0 sequences, as they are willing to do them on top of 15 sequences.

+\begin{assumption}[Identification Assumption] We can identify narrow vs broad bracketing if and only if $m_{NONE} \neq m_{MONEY/LOW}$. \end{assumption}

+Since we have two Scenarios, we have two tests for broad and two tests for narrow bracketing.
+For tests with $5\%$ significance, we would therefore apply the Bonferroni correction of rejecting the null hypothesis in a given Scenario only if $m_{NONE}$ differs from $m_{BOTH}$ ($H_{0}:$ broad bracketing) or from $m_{MONEY/LOW}$ ($H_{0}:$ narrow bracketing) at the $2.5\%$-level, to avoid overrejection based on having two tests.